 Ourwas adopted by the Council in December 2017.
 This included the re-adoption of Model Street Collections Regulations.
 The policy was reviewed in June 2019, June 2020 and November 2020 and approved by the Council's Regulatory Committee.

 Charities and third party fundraisers other than licensed clothing collections are advised not to operate in this borough until further notice. and at least until 21 June, in line with the Government 'roadmap'.
 Each application will be treated on its merits.
 The Council cannot prevent holders of a National Exemption Order from operating but we have asked them not to.
 Please follow the current coronavirus guidance issued by Central Government and the Charity Commission and/or Public Health England with regard to social distancing and relevant restrictions.
 Please also refer to guidance issued by the Fundraising Regulator and/or Institute of Fundraising.
 All fundraising activity should be properly risk assessed but the Council cannot sanction any risk assessments as being covid compliant.
 Any non-compliance with social distancing guidelines is enforceable by the HSE.

 A Pedlar's licence can be issued by the Police Chief Commissioner in the area that a pedlar lives but it does not cover charitable collections.
 A Pedlar has to fall within the definition of the Pedlar's Act 1871.

 - collecting cash donations

 - an appeal for direct debit donations (face to face fundraising)

 - an appeal for donations of unwanted goods such as clothes and bric-a-brac need to be licensed unless the charity has a National Exemption Order (House to House exemption only):

-An appeal for direct debit donations is not allowed in Runnymede's towns and village centres, but a small number of licences may be granted to do this via house to house collecting.
+An appeal for direct debit donations is not normally allowed in Runnymede's towns and village centres, but a small number of house to house licences may be granted.
+Each application will be treated on its merits.